Supplements & Herbs

 Are there any risks associated with too much zinc?

-High doses of zinc can actually decrease immunity, interfere with the absorption of copper, leading to copper deficiency, and increase the risk of anemia.
+High doses of zinc or zinc supplements can actually decrease immunity, interfere with the absorption of copper, leading to copper deficiency, and increase the risk of anemia.
 Excessive amounts of zinc can also cause nausea, headaches, lethargy, irritability, stomach irritation, and vomiting.

 Are there any other special considerations?